iliyanNikolaev/tu-gabrovo-masters-thesis/README.md

 4. **LCD1601A HD44780 (Text Display):**
    The LCD1601A HD44780 display is used to output the sensor readings.
 It provides a clear visual representation of the data, allowing users to monitor the atmospheric conditions easily.

-5. **TTP224 (Keypad Module):**s
-   The TTP224 keypad module allows users to interact with the system by pressing different buttons.
-It provides multiple output pins, each corresponding to a different button, which can be read by the Arduino to trigger various actions.

 ## Setup and Installation
-1. Connect the Arduino UNO R3 to the laptop via USB cable.
+1. Connect the Senzor Hub to the laptop via USB cable.
-2. Upload the sketch (`arduino.ino`) to the Arduino using the Arduino IDE.
+2. Upload the sketch (`arduino.ino`) to the hub using the Arduino IDE.
 3. Start the Node.js server:
     ```bash
     cd server